andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 copy_button = true
 +++

-This is a short note on how to configure a Java Gradle project that uses OpenAPI Generator plugin to generate client/server code from multiple specifications in a way that the code will not be regenerated on every project build.
+This is a short note on configuring a Java Gradle project that uses the OpenAPI Generator plugin to generate client/server code from multiple specifications, preventing unnecessary code regeneration during project builds.

 {{ admonition(type="info", title="Maybe this is fixed already?", text="This is an issue I faced on a project in late 2024, and was reproducible at the time of writing this note, but no guarantees this is still relevant.") }}